 If you’re going to take the time to paint your nails, they better last long enough to make it worth it.
 Luckily, there are a few simple steps you can take when doing your nails to ensure they look great for longer.

 1. Prep Nails with Polish Remover

-No matter if you are actually removing polish or not — it’s always a good rule-of-thumb to use a polish remover to prep your nails before painting them.
-The polish remover will remove dirt, oils and any left over polish from your nails and will give you a good base to work with.
-Once your nails are smooth and clean, move onto the polish.
+Whether you’re removing polish or not, it’s always a good rule of thumb to use polish remover to prep your nails before painting them.
+It will remove dirt, oils and any leftover polish from your nails — and will give you a good base to work with.
+Once your nails are smooth and clean, move on to the polish.

 This is not easy.
 Giving yourself close to an hour for your polish to dry may seem like an eternity, but not giving your nails enough time to fully dry will only lead to smudging — and no one wants that.
 Plan drying around downtime in your day.
-Pop a movie in and watch it with your family or schedule a “hands-free” phone call with one of your friends.
-The hour will pass quicker, and you will be able to catch up with a good friend or take time relax.
+Pop a movie in and watch it with your family or schedule a hands-free phone call with one of your friends.
+The hour will pass more quickly, and you will be able to catch up with a good friend or take well-deserved time to relax.

 Looking for a way to ensure your nails are dry?
-Submerge nails into cold water to dry the polish.
-After giving your nails ample amount of dry time, top it off by dipping your nails in cold water.
+After giving your nails ample amount of time to air dry, dip your nails in cold water.
 The water will harden the polish and finish off your at-home manicure.

 Taking a little extra care during your day-to-day life to protect your nails is easier than it sounds.
 Don’t worry about rubber gloves anymore when doing the dishes — that’s what Dawn with Olay is for — but if you do any gardening, consider putting on some gloves.
 And if you do any crafting or redecorating, just take it easy when cutting, pinning, gluing or moving furniture around.

 A little extra time and care up front will ensure your at-home manicure lasts longer.